epfl-ada/ada-2023-project-teamcajare2023/README.md

   - *Methodology*: Exact matching based on 5-year bins for release year periods, movie genre and production country.
   - *Analysis*:
     - Employ linear regression models to predict IMDb ratings:
         - Using the percentage of female characters.
         - Using the main character's gender.
-    - Regressor Analysis:
+    - Machine Learning Regressor Analysis:
       - Evaluate mean-squared error between two GradientBoostingRegression models: one includes the percentage of female characters (or main character's gender); the other excludes it.

 #### Industry reception: Influence of the main character's gender on award nomination